shipyardapp/Shipyard-Documentation/docs/blueprint-library/salesforce/salesforce-authorization.md

    - Click "Continue".

 5. **Retrieve Consumer Details**
-   - Click on the app you've just created.
+   - Click the recently created app.
    - Navigate to "Manage Consumer Details".
    - Copy the "Consumer Key" and "Consumer Secret" and store them securely for future use.
    ![](../../.gitbook/assets/shipyard_2023-09-29-11-15-04.png)
+> **Note**: If your organization requires you to use a security token, you can reset it from your personal settings.From your personal settings, in the Quick Find box, enter Reset, and then select Reset My Security Token.
+Click Reset Security Token.
+The new security token is sent to the email address in your Salesforce personal settings.

 > **Note**: Ensure that the "Username-Password Flow" isn't restricted for your organization.
 Go to the setup console, search for `OAuth and OpenID Connect Settings`, and verify that `Allow OAuth Username-Password Flows` is enabled.

 ## Obtaining an Access Token Using Salesforce CLI